DYNAMIC ANALYSIS AND SEISMIC DESIGN OF STRUCTURES (UNIT 1)

 Assessment methods and criteria

-The assessment of student learning is formulated on the basis of a home assignment and a final written exam, weighting 30% and 70%, respectively.
+The assessment of student learning is formulated on the basis of a final oral exam.

 It is strongly recommended to attend lessons.